Apex Personal Fitness

 “What are your credentials, and can I verify them?”
 Any hesitation or defensiveness about credentials indicates problems.

-“Do you offer any monthly unlimited options?”
+“Do you offer flat monthly pricing instead of per-session?”
 Many trainers and facilities have alternative pricing structures they don’t advertise prominently.
 Asking directly sometimes reveals better value arrangements.

 Why Pricing Models Matter More Than Prices